-We reserve the right to cancel any course, based on instructor/room availability and student enrollment.
+\We reserve the right to cancel any course, based on instructor/room availability and student enrollment.

-In-person and remote instruction options defined on Page 2.
+\\In-person and remote instruction options defined on Page 2.

-Alternate Eligibility Prerequisites for Fall 2024 Applicants
+Alternate Eligibility Prerequisites for Fall 2025 Applicants

-As a result of CUNY's revised testing policy which establishes the University as test optional effective fall 2023 - spring 2025, College Now will use a proficiency index to determine students' eligibility for our fall 2024 courses.
+For students who have not taken Regents and/or SATs, College Now will use a proficiency index to determine students' eligibility for our Fall 2025 courses.
 We will consider a combination of students' overall HS GPAs, subject-area GPAs and/or PSAT scores for college-credit course eligibility in lieu of standardized exam scores.
 Therefore, if you have not taken the Regents or SATs and still wish to apply, we encourage you to submit your application, transcript and/or PSAT scores to our office for review.